aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 `<event> := <noun-phrase> <verb> <noun-phrase>?`

-A fact, instead, looks like a simple sentence with a copular verb (i.e. the verb "to be" in English).
+A fact, instead, looks like a simple sentence with a copular verb (i.e., the verb "to be" in English).
 The first noun phrase is the subject, the second is the predicative adjective, and the third is the (optional) object:

 `<fact> := <noun-phrase> <copula> <noun-phrase> noun-phrase>?`